realpython/realpython-blog/2015/2015-03-03-api-integration-in-python.markdown

 # API Integration in Python - part 1

-The following is a guest post by Aaron Maxwell, author of <a href="http://migrateup.com/python-newsletter/realpython0b/">the Advanced Python Newsletter</a>.
+The following is a guest post by Aaron Maxwell, author of [Powerful Python](https://powerfulpython.com).

 <hr><br>